Build Video Applications with PHP

 The open-source PHP video editing library talks directly to Shotstack's fully managed video editing API which means you don't need to worry about setting up servers, installing FFmpeg or creating your own PHP video editing scripts.

-The PHP video editing SDK provides access to all of Shotstack's video editing features including cut and trim, stitching clips, transitions, filters and effects and lets you merge videos, images, text and audio.
+The PHP video editing SDK provides access to all of Shotstack's video editing features including cut and trim, stitching clips, transitions, filters and effects and lets you merge videos, images, text and audio using PHP.

 Installation

-The Shotstack PHP video editing library is available as a Composer package and can be installed directly from Packagist or downloaded from GitHub.
+The Shotstack PHP video editing library is available via Composer/Packagist or downloaded directly from GitHub.

 composer require shotstack/shotstack-sdk-php